 Understanding how proteins function is essential, as many challenging disorders such as Alzheimer’s, Parkinson’s, and heart disease are caused by the onset of a hereditary DNA subtype.
-By understanding how a protein leads to a heritable form of disease, we can derive pointers about the molecular basis of the disease and in turn, develop targeted treatments that can neutralize or block harmful proteins.
+By understanding how a protein leads to a heritable form of disease, we can derive pointers about the molecular basis of the disease and, in turn, develop targeted treatments that can neutralize or block harmful proteins.

 “What the DeepMind team has managed to achieve is fantastic and will change the future of structural biology and protein research.”

 Of course, one of the main differences between manual and intelligent investigation times is the speed at which the analysis can take place.
-This is all the more important given globalization and deforestation (among other factors) keep the door open for future pandemics.
+This is all the more important with globalization and deforestation (among other factors) keeping the door open for future pandemics.
 As we witnessed with COVID-19, speed is of the essence when it comes to treatment development.
 Lockdowns, travel bans, and masks have limits in their ability to stop virus spread, and need to be combined with effective vaccination to prevent hospitals becoming overwhelmed.

 Commenting on the predictions from AlphaFold, Prof. John McGeehan, a structural biologist at the University of Portsmouth, told BBC News:

 "It's just the speed - the fact that it was taking us six months per structure and now it takes a couple of minutes.
 We couldn't really have predicted that would happen so fast.”